microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgDirectorySetting.md

 		}
 	)
 }
-Update-MgDirectorySetting -DirectorySettingId $directorySettingId -BodyParameter $params
+Update-MgBetaDirectorySetting -DirectorySettingId $directorySettingId -BodyParameter $params
 ```

-This example shows how to use the Update-MgDirectorySetting Cmdlet.
+This example shows how to use the Update-MgBetaDirectorySetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS